 Should I augment the lip border (vermillion border)?

 Most people do not.
 If you have it done, make sure it is by an experienced physician.
 If it is placed too high above the lip border it does not look good.
-Dr. Cruise likes Cosmoderm® to highlight the lip border.
+Joseph T Cruise, MD likes Cosmoderm® to highlight the lip border.
 Cosmoderm® can be placed very accurately and defines the lip roll very nicely.
 Cosmoderm®, however, does not last as long as Restylane® or Captique®.
 It lasts about 2-3 months.

 Do I need local anesthesia to have my lips enlarged?

-No. Dr. Cruise, however, prefers to numb his patients but many physicians do not.
+No. Joseph T Cruise, MD, however, prefers to numb his patients but many physicians do not.

 When can I go out in public after lip augmentation?

 Often, people will go back to work the next day without a problem.
 However, it takes a day or two for the swelling to go down.
 So, if you are very concerned and do not want to be obvious, give yourself about 2-3 days out of the public eye.

 The major advantage of fat is that it is permanent.
 The problem is that it does not survive predictably within the lips because the lips move so much.
 This can leave lumpiness.
 Another disadvantage is that it creates serious swelling that takes about 3 weeks to go away.
 For these reasons it is not used often for lip augmentation.

 What about the other fillers such as Radiesse® and Sculptra®?